ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week13 Ethics.md

 | Involves no one who is not directly concerned | Could cause a strained relationship with the pastor if he is in the wrong, but does not repent |

 📜 __Script:__
 > ___Me:___ Thank you for meeting with me privately, Pastor ________.
 I appreciate your time.
 I just had some questions of a personal nature.
-When I was working on the computer systems, sorting throught he giving records, I couldn't help but notice that there aren't any records of you giving to this church.
+When I was working on the computer systems, sorting through the giving records, I couldn't help but notice that there aren't any records of you giving to this church.
 I wasn't trying to snoop, it was just part of my job.
 I don't want to jump to any conclusions or anything, so I just wanted to ask you in person what your policy on this is.\
 > ___Pastor:___ Oh, of course!
 No problem.
 So, several years ago, when I was at a different church, I was tithing regularly to that church.
 But the trustees pulled me aside and said that, because my salary is taken from the general offerings, I was actually contributing to my own paycheck.
 I felt like this was cheating God, in a sense--not giving Him my full tithe--so I started using that money to give to other charities instead.
 Does that make sense?\
 > ___Me:___ Yes, thank you for explaining!